-5. Computer Etiquette.
+4. Network Etiquette.
 Each user is expected to abide by generally accepted rules of etiquette, including the following:

-- Be polite and considerate.

-- Use appropriate language.
-The use of obscene, lewd, profane, threatening or disrespectful language is prohibited. - Users shall not send or receive e-mail chain letters, unauthorized files or any other inappropriate, non-school related and unsolicited email or email attachments. - Users shall not use the computer system to disrupt others, such as sound volume, excessive messaging, or any other action that can disrupt another computer user or draw another user off task. - Users shall not read, modify or delete data owned by others.

-6. Liability.
-The School Board makes no warranties for the computer system it provides.
-The School Board shall not be responsible for any damages to the user from use of the computer system, including loss of data, non-delivery or missed delivery of information, or service interruptions.
-The School District denies any responsibility for the accuracy or quality of information obtained through any computer system.
-The user agrees to indemnify the School Board for any losses, costs or damages incurred by the School Board relating to or arising out of any violation of these procedures.

-7. Security.
-Computer system security is a high priority for the School District.
-If any user identifies a security problem, the user shall notify the building principal or administrator immediately.
-All users shall keep their passwords confidential and shall follow this policy.

-8. Charges/Fees.
-The School District assumes no responsibility for any unauthorized charges or fees as a result of using the computer system or email services, including Internet purchases, subscriptions or any other cost related services obtained while using District technology equipment.
+- be polite. - users shall not forge, intercept or interfere with electronic mail messages. - use appropriate language.
+The use of obscene, lewd, profane, lascivious, threatening or disrespectful language is prohibited. - users shall not post personal information other than directory information as defined in Policy JO Student Records about themselves or others. - users shall respect the computer system's resource limits. - users shall not post chain letters or download large files. - users shall not use the computer system to disrupt others. - users shall not modify or delete data owned by others. - 5.
+Liability.
+The school board makes no warranties for the computer system it provides.
+The school board shall not be responsible for any damages to the user from use of the computer system, including loss of data, non-delivery or missed delivery of information, or service interruptions.
+The school division is not responsible for the accuracy or quality of information obtained through the computer system.
+The user agrees to indemnify the school board for any losses, costs, or damages incurred by the school board relating to or arising out of any violation of these procedures. - 6.
+Security.
+Computer system security is a high priority for the school division.
+If any user identifies a security problem, the user shall notify the building principal or system administrator immediately.
+All users shall keep their passwords confidential and shall follow computer virus protection procedures. - 7.
+Vandalism.
+Intentional destruction of or interference with any part of the computer system through creating or downloading computer viruses or by any other means is prohibited. - 8.
+Charges.
+The school division assumes no responsibility for any unauthorized charges or fees as a result of using the computer system, including telephone, data, or long-distance charges.

+File: IIBEA-R/GAB-R Page 3

 9. Electronic Mail.
-The School District's electronic mail system is owned and controlled by the School District.
-The School District may provide electronic mail to aid students and staff in fulfilling their duties and as an education tool.
+The school division's electronic mail system is owned and controlled by the school division.
+The school division may provide electronic mail to aid students and staff in fulfilling their duties and as an education tool.
 Electronic mail is not private.
-The electronic mail of staff or students may be monitored or accessed by the School District should an occasion arise that warrants this action.
+Students' electronic mail will be monitored.
+The electronic mail of staff may be monitored and accessed by the school division.
+All electronic mail may be archived.
 Unauthorized access to an electronic mail account by any student or employee is prohibited.
-Users shall be held personally liable for the content of any electronic message they create, send or forward, whether solicited or unsolicited.
+Users may be held responsible and personally liable for the content of any electronic message they create or that is created under their account or password.
+Downloading any file attached to an electronic message is prohibited unless the user is certain of that message's authenticity and the nature of the file.